Sagar-Hiremath/swissre/README.md

+## Java Version
-Java Version - 17
+Java 17

-Instructons to Run
+## Instructions to Run

-1 - Run Main Class
+1. Run the `Main` class.

-2 - it will ask file path which contains employees list, please provide absolute file path without double colon.
-For example -> C:\Users\JohnCena\Downloads\emp.csv
+2. It will ask for the file path which contains the employees list.
+Please provide the **absolute file path** without double quotes.

-3 - If path is invalid, or it contains no records or its not able to read a file then it will use default employess file from the resources\employees.csv file
+   Example:C:\Users\JohnCena\Downloads\emp.csv

+3. If any of the following conditions occur:
+- The path is invalid
+- The file contains no records
+- The file cannot be read

+The application will automatically use the default employees file located at: resources\employees.csv